Earthian: Angelic Destroyer (OVA 3)

 Picking up where the 1st OVA left off, Chihaya and Kagetsuya are trying to infiltrate Dr. Ashino's lab in order to rescue two black angel children who are being held for interrogation by the mad doctor.
 The pair split up to search for the hostages, and while wandering through the corridors, Chihaya discovers, locked away in a side room, a black-winged angel like himself, attached to wires extending from the walls.

 The angel's name is Messiah, and Chihaya, desperate to get the dormant figure's attention, exposes his wings at the window of the room.
 Messiah's memory chip, still in the process of being encrypted, takes in the image of Chihaya's transformation and fills Messiah's mind with strange emotions.
 He is compelled to approach the angel on the other side of the glass window, but cannot get out of the locked room.

 An alarm begins to sound, and Chihaya and Kagetsuya meet up again, Kagetsuya carrying the two children.
 They are forced to evacuate the lab immediately, as it is about to explode.
 Elvira, the mother of the children, pulls up in her car and help them get away.
 Chihaya is deeply troubled that he was unable to save the black-winged angel.

 One morning, while watching the news, Chihaya discovers that Doctor Ashino has arrived in the city accompanied by a strange man in a trenchcoat.
 Chihaya immediately recognizes the man as Messiah.
 Ashino has been having dealings with the military, and was commissioned into creating the ultimate weapon of destruction: Messiah.
 However, he is not in it just for the money.
-Troubled by the fact that Taki abandoned him, Ashino is plotting a revenge against the entire world, who stood by despite his suffering.
+Troubled by the fact that Taki abandoned him, Ashino is plotting revenge against the entire world, who stood by despite his suffering.